catherinepope/papermod/content/workshops/turning-your-thesis-into-a-monograph.md

 ---
 date: "2025-08-26T17:04:47+01:00"
-draft: true
+draft: false
-title: "Turning Your Thesis Into a Monograph"
+title: "Turning Your Thesis into a Monograph"
 tags: ["academic", "workshops"]
 categories: ["Training"]
-description: ""
+description: "Workshop for post-PhD researchers ready to publish their monograph.
+Learn to identify publishers, write compelling book proposals, transform thesis into book, and develop an effective publishing strategy."
-keywords: ["keyword 1", "keyword 2", "keyword 3"]
+keywords: ["monograph publishing", "academic book publishing", "PhD to book", "book proposal", "academic publishers", "scholarly publishing", "thesis to monograph", "academic writing", "book publishing", "scholarly books"]
 ---

 You’ve passed your viva and got your life back.
 Now everyone keeps asking, “When are you going to publish your PhD?”